joshuasundance-swca/govgis_nov2023-slim-spatial-server/README.md

 🤖 This README was written by GPT-4. 🤖

-# UPDATE: added an mcp server with `fastmcp`.
+## UPDATES (09/30/2025)
-# UPDATE: moved from python 3.11 to python 3.13
+- moved from python 3.11 to python 3.13
-# TODO: remove asyncpg dependency and use psycopg3
+- added an mcp server with `fastmcp`

-# UPDATE: [`./agent.ipynb`](./agent.ipynb) shows the use of `deepagents` with the mcp server
+- [agent.ipynb](./agent.ipynb) shows the use of `deepagents` with the mcp server
+- `TODO`: remove asyncpg dependency and use psycopg3

 ## Introduction